tanzircoderrect/OpenRace/website/docs/doc-contribute-to-docs.md

 title: Contribute to Docs
 ---
 ```
 where you specify the id of this doc file and its title.
-The doc file id is used for referring this doc file at other places (e.g. sidebar).
+The doc file id is used for referring to this doc file at other places (e.g. sidebar).

 ### Referring other docs
 To refer to another doc page, you can simply use the syntax below: